 Once a file has been saved and converted, it is easy to play:

 - Right-click the file for the options menu to appear

 - Select Play.
 Jaksta Media Recorder will open the file in the default player for that file type p>

 - Hint: Use Preferences, Downloads to see or change folder where your saved recordings reside.

 From the Jaksta Media Recorder menubar, click Jaksta Media Recorder, Preferences.
 Here is what you can configure:

-- Show Jaksta Media Recorder in menu bar.
-Turns on or off the display of the Jaksta Media Recorder icon and menu in the OSX menu bar.
+- Show Jaksta Media Recorder in menu bar: Turns on or off the display of the Jaksta Media Recorder icon and menu in the OS menu bar.

 - Download location: Set the folder where you’d like Jaksta Media Recorder to keep your downloaded media.

 - Minimum Download Size: Specifies the smallest file that is saved.
 Many times when recording, small Flash animations or advertisement files can be captured by Jaksta Media Recorder.
 You can increase the size if you discover you are getting too many unwanted files.

 - Minimum Duration: Specifies the shortest length of time a file can run for without being discarded.